Benzodiazepine Addiction Affects Millions of Families

 Risk Factors for Benzodiazepine Addiction

 Most who become addicted to Benzodiazepines first start taking the drugs on a prescription.
 Benzos such as Valium and Xanax are commonly prescribed for people suffering with mental health disorders, such as anxiety and depression.
 In fact, 56% of prescriptions of Benzos are written to help treat anxiety disorders.
-This is unfortunate, as individuals with mental health conditions are considerably more likely to substance abuse disorders like Benzodiazepine addiction, becoming what are known as co-occurring disorders.
+This is unfortunate, as individuals with mental health conditions are considerably more likely to experience substance use disorders like Benzodiazepine addiction, creating what behavioral health professionals refer to as co-occurring disorders.

 Once an individual begins to use Benzodiazepines, there are a number of factors that influence whether or not they become addicted, in addition to the presence of co-occurring disorders.
 Although fewer studies have been conducted on Benzodiazepine addiction compared to alcohol and other drugs, it is believed that the following factors play a role.